About business broadband deals

 Business packages from the likes of BT, XLN, Plusnet and TalkTalk, then, are typically aimed at small-sized businesses and those who work from home.
 We'll assume that's you as we take you through the ins and outs of what you should look out for when assessing these types of deal.

-What is a business broadband deal?
+What is business broadband?

 As with consumer broadband packages, business broadband deals come in two types, each more suited to certain applications than the other.